-This section also includes an assessment of the population density within the pedestrianshed of the Project Areas (1/4 and 1/2 mile radius).
+This section also includes an assessment of the population density within easy walking distance, or pedestrian-shed, of the Project Areas (1/4 and 1/2 mile radius).
 This analysis is important for several reasons:

 - By defining a pedestrian-shed, the Commission is able to get a sense for the possibilities for improving the walkability of the Project Areas for current or future uses.
-Improving options for pedestrians can potentially reduce the vehicle trips and therefore reduce congestion and emissions. - The Commission used census data for household size to generate maps that visually represents the density of people in each census block.
-These maps do not show the actual location of people in the census block, but show a point for each person in the census block evenly distributed throughout the census block area.
+Improving options for pedestrians can potentially reduce the vehicle trips and therefore reduce congestion and emissions. - ♦ The Commission used census data for household size to generate maps that visually represent the density of people in each census block.
+These maps (Figures 9, 18, 27 and 36) do not show the actual location of people in the census block, but show a point for each person in the census block evenly distributed throughout the census block area.
 The purpose of identifying the number of people nearby is to evaluate the potential labor and customer pool in close proximity to the Project Areas. - Higher population density nearby can also indicate a potential need for safe connections, such as sidewalks and crosswalks, and improved bicycle access to neighborhood services in these locations.